exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 ## Step 1: add .docs/introduction.md

 This file contains an introduction to the concept.
-It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, but not give away so much that the user doesn't have to do any work to solve the exercise.
+It should be explicit about what the exercise teaches and provide a short, concise introduction to the concept(s).
+The aim is to give the user the just enough context to figure things out themselves and solve the exercise, as research has shown that self-discovery is the most effective learning experience.
+Mentioning technical terms that the student can Google if they so want, is preferable over including any code samples or an extensive description.
+For example we might describe a string as a "Sequence of Unicode characters" or a "series of bytes" or "an object".
+Unless the user needs to understand the details of what those mean to be able to solve the exercise we should not give more info in this introduction - instead allowing the student to Google, ignore, or map their existing knowledge.

 ## Step 2: add .docs/instructions.md